AsherBond/cato/INSTALL.md

 ## Firewalls

-To enable access to the Cato application, open the following ports locally on the target machine and any external firewalls.
+To enable access to the **automate** application, open the following ports locally on the target machine and any external firewalls.

 Ports 8080, 8082